raphaelnova/dotfiles/README.md

 Whatever goes in ~ is saved inside home/.
 This is to keep my dotfiles and repo dotfiles (such as .gitmodules) separated -- it makes the setup easier.
 Also, I think I'll need to save files from /etc too.
 I'm not sure yet.

-Vim plugins are submodules, when applicable (all of them so far).

 ### License